- Program Overview

 - Providers must add the 'SC' modifier when using the MSRP for pricing.

-- Providers must attach a copy of the MSRP on all claims.
+- Providers must attach a copy of the MSRP on all PARs and claims.

 - Providers may manually indicate on the MSRP documentation the actual quantity supplied to the member if it differs from claim total.